 - Corpsing: Janet Fielding and Sarah Sutton suffered an attack of the giggles while they were filming the final scene, in which their characters were supposed to be grieving for Adric.
 Fortunately, they eventually managed to regain their composure, enabling the scene to be filmed; the incident is recounted in the "making of" documentary on the DVD.

-- Creator Backlash: While his overall opinion of the story was quite positive despite its notoriously unforgiving shooting schedule, director Peter Grimwade absolutely hated Malcolm Clarke's incidental score for the episode, and tried to get Peter Howell, whom Grimwade had worked with on "Kinda" earlier that season, to provide a replacement.
+- Creator Backlash: While his overall opinion of the story was quite positive despite its notoriously unforgiving shooting schedule, director Peter Grimwade absolutely hated Malcolm Clarke's incidental score for the serial, and tried to get Peter Howell, whom Grimwade had worked with on "Kinda" earlier that season, to provide a replacement.
 Howell wasn't available, however, resulting in the story retaining Clarke's score.

 - Enforced Method Acting: Janet Fielding let out a real scream when the dying Cyber Leader shoots the TARDIS console, as her hair was hit with sparks.